-Athletic Club beat Real Valladolid by 2-0 thanks to the two goals scored by Gabilondo,…
+Athletic Club beat Real Valladolid 2-0 thanks to two goals scored by Gabilondo, in the…

 No surprises in the starting line ups and who knows if the first goal came about at San Mamés because of the ambience or if the goal brought back this ambience at the Cathedral.
 One way or the other, in the 5th minute a well-measured pass to the centre by Llorente from the right was finished off from top to bottom by Gabilondo.
 Surely, some may have remembered a similar start in Montjuic, but there was a happy ending today.

 Following the goal the initiative still belonged to the Red-Whites, with a cry for penalty as Aduriz was held back and another opportunity for Gabilondo in minute 14 of the game.
 Nevertheless, Valladolid were getting possession of the ball more and more and then the match moved into the direct clash between Armando and Sesma stage, two old friends and team-mates in Cádiz.
 In the 17th minute Armando left the goal area swiftly and closed off all of Sesma’s angles perfectly, a Sesma header went astray in the 26th minute and later he gave Armando the chance to show off his skills after having taken a foul shot in the 33rd.
 Valladolid weren’t able to score, but since the possession of the ball in play by Athletic lasted so little, the dread in the stands was growing, fortunately towards the end of the first half the danger was to be found at the rival’s end of the field.
 Aduriz’s header missed in the 36th minute, and in the 43rd an offside Valladolid led to a foul being taken which was finished off by Llorente and deflected by Sergio Asenjo to corner and then, Alvaro Rubio looked as though he had committed a penalty, uncalled by the referee, by deflecting the ball with hands from within the goal area.